IBMDeveloperUK/End-to-End-Encrypted-Messaging-service/README.md

 - [Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) to encrypt messages sent to others, and decrypt messages sent to us.
 - [Express.js](https://en.wikipedia.org/wiki/Express.js) to deliver an application in a web browser that can send/receive messages

+We won't be covering the minutiae of public-key cryptography, but by the end of this workshop we'll have an application that can send messages that should be secure up until [at least 2030](https://www.jscape.com/blog/should-i-start-using-4096-bit-rsa-keys).

 ## Getting started

 First things first, to follow this workshop and make deploying our application to the cloud a little easier, fork this repo by clicking the 'Fork' button at the top of this repo to create your own copy that you'll be able to work from.